-The results are announced on the e-registration system.
+The results are first announced in the classrooms by one of the graders so that students have the chance to see their graded papers.
 In case of an objection for the result of the writing exam, students are supposed to write a petition to have their exam papers reassessed by the appeals board. (see Appendix 1 for a sample petition)

-Module Exit Speaking Exam
+• Module Exit Speaking Exam

 Two instructors assess the learner at the same time regarding the speaking criteria.
 The average grade of these two instructors' grades is the final one.
-These averages scores of the speaking exam are also announced via the e-registration system.
-Students can see all their grades on the system when all sessions are completed.
+The results of the speaking exam are not announced separately.
+However, students can see all their grades as a whole when all sessions are completed.

-Module Exit Exam Multiple Choice Part (Listening, Reading and Language Use)
+• Module Exit Exam Multiple Choice Part (Listening, Reading and Language Use)

 For the Module Exit Exam, students have a separate answer sheet apart from an exam booklet.
 The answer sheets are graded by an optical device for reliability and security.
-The results of the Module Exit Exam are announced on the e-registration system.
+The results of the Module Exit Exam are announced on the SFL webpage on which students can see all their grades separately including their module averages.
 In case of an objection, students are supposed to write a petition to check their optical answer sheet and exam booklet. (see Appendix 1 for a sample petition)